sabbir347256/Online-Group-Study/README.md

  - User see the all assignment details and name.
  - if user like any kind of assignment so this user take this assignment and comment on this assignment.
  - This site basically a assignment related site.
 Any kind of assignment search and find this site.

+##  If you clone this code. so follow this step :
+1. first of all copy the git clone link.
+2. Then open cmd line and go to your path and type git clone and paste this link and press enter.
+3. Then type code . and press enter. so open visual studio code.
+4. Here one file name is firebase and one file name is .env.local.
+Here all code is secret.
+After clone here all of code is change now.